Gallbladder Disease: Symptoms and Treatment Options

 Changing your diet to one low in saturated fats, sugar, carbs and high in fiber and calcium helps reduce bile concentration.
 Obesity is also a top predictor for gallstones, so maintaining a healthy weight and regular exercise can help lower cholesterol which can lead to the formation of gallstones.
 If symptoms worsen, surgery may be required for removal of the gallbladder.

 “Someone who is having a gallbladder attack might experience sharp pain in their upper right or center abdomen.
-The pain can also travel to their back and turn into a dull pain,” said Chris Uitvlugt, DO, general surgeon at McLaren Bay Region.
-“Causes and symptoms vary but eating fatty foods can often cause discomfort to arise.”
+It can also travel to their back and turn into a dull pain," said Ryan Fahy, DO, general surgeon at McLaren Bay Region.
+"Causes and symptoms vary but eating fatty foods can often trigger discomfort to arise."

 Treatment options include non-surgical and surgical options.
-When surgery is the option, minimally invasive approaches can be used in some cases which can result in reduced recovery times and minimal scarring; benefits of robotic surgery results vary.
+When surgery is the option, minimally invasive techniques using a robotic approach may be used, which can result in reduced recovery times and minimal scarring.

 Because the gallbladder is not an essential organ, you can live a healthy life without it.
 Minimally invasive surgical procedures are common for the removal of the gallbladder, and you can usually go home on the day of the procedure.